PiwikPRO/PPMS-PublicDocs/consent_manager/js_api/commands.rst

 .. note::
-    For examples of how to use a specific command in your custom consent form implementation (including how to track consent stats), reffer to the `Piwik PRO - Custom consent form example`_
+    For examples of how to use a specific command in your custom consent form implementation (including how to track consent stats), refer to the `Piwik PRO - Custom consent form example`_